limbernie/limbernie.github.io/_posts/2018-04-23-trollcave-walkthrough.md

 ![screenshot-14](/assets/images/posts/trollcave-walkthrough/screenshot-14.png)

-As we look at the above information, perhaps we can make use of the file upload vulnerability to upload a SSH public key I control to `/home/rails/.ssh/authorized_keys`?
+As we look at the above information, perhaps we can make use of the file upload vulnerability to upload the RSA public key I control to `/home/rails/.ssh/authorized_keys`?

-First, let's generate a SSH keypair (RSA) with `ssh-keygen`
+First, let's generate the RSA keypair with `ssh-keygen`.

 ```
 # ssh-keygen -t rsa -b 2048